 At its eastern edge, North Carolina meets the Atlantic Ocean with hundreds of miles of nearly unbroken white-sand beach.
 Along its western border, the state harbors the highest elevations east of the Mississippi.
 The Mountains-to-Sea Trail‘s 1,000-mile length covers both extremes, from Clingman Dome in Great Smoky Mountains National Park to Jockey’s Ridge, a majestic Outer Banks sand dune.

 The Mountains-to-Sea Trail is still a work in progress.
-About half the trail has a dedicated right-of-way, but the rest still utilizes country roads and rural tracks, so use caution on these segments.
+About half the trail has a dedicated right of way, but the rest still utilizes country roads and rural tracks, so use caution on these segments.
+Given the trail’s length, most hikers don’t complete the entire thing in one go anyway.

 - Pickup and Transportation Considerations: In the trail’s central and east-central stretches, especially in the Raleigh-Durham-Greensboro corridor, cell service is reliable, and cabs and ridesharing services are plentiful.
 However, the far western and eastern areas are more isolated.
 In the Great Smoky Mountains, the A Walk in the Woods Hiker Shuttle (cost varies) may be your best bet.